You may wish to see an introductory page to this section or the main page on the town first.

 The bare interior emphasizes the XIVth century Gothic structures of the church.
 In 1659 François de Royers de La Valfenière, a local architect who most likely visited Rome in his youth, designed a Baroque wooden gilded choir which escaped destruction during the French Revolution when Avignon was annexed to France; it was most likely dismantled and reconstructed later on.

-more for the tomb of Petrarch's Laura, who
+I more admired it than the tomb of Madonna Laura, the

 Laura's tomb described by Arthur Young as nothing but a stone in the pavement with a figure engraved on it partly effaced surrounded by an inscription in Gothic letters and another on the wall adjoining with the armorial of the family de Sade, has entirely disappeared having been broken open and the contents of the tomb scattered by the Revolutionists.
 Murray